tnn1t1s/zipperhead/README.md

 # Zipperhead

 ## Overview
-**Zipperhead** is a roject designed to explore the differences between **Supervised Fine-Tuning (SFT)** and **Guided Reward Policy Optimization (GRPO)** for base models.
+**Zipperhead** is a project designed to explore the differences between **Supervised Fine-Tuning (SFT)** and **Guided Reward Policy Optimization (GRPO)** for base models.
 The goal is to learn how reinforcement learning techniques can be applied to fine-tune a simple model trained on generated mathematical problems.

 ## Experiment Setup